apc-llc/cudafor-format-write/README.md

 call asyncio_flush()
 ```

-Similarly to CUDA builtin `printf`, out API does not output anything from the running GPU kernel while it is executing (although, it's potentially possible to automatically flush the buffer to host and print it with higher granularity).
+Similarly to CUDA builtin `printf`, our API does not output anything from the running GPU kernel while it is executing (although, it's potentially possible to automatically flush the buffer to host and print it with higher granularity).
 Unlike builtin `printf`, flush is not being performed automatically.
 Instead, user has to call `asyncio_flush` explicitly.

 Finally, ASYNCIO implements both GPU and host writes -- the same code could be executed on GPU and host.